 Being overweight can be difficult and stressful and most people who are confronted with needing to lose some extra pounds are also faced with the task of how to accomplish that goal.
 There are many ways to exercise to help achieve weight loss, but finding one you enjoy really is the key to being successful long term.

-If you’re like me and think that Peloton might be a good option, it may be worth attending a few sessions of spin classes to see if cycling is an exercise that you even like.
+If you’re like me and think that Peloton might be a good option, and you’re wondering can you lose weight with Peloton, it may be worth attending a few sessions of spin classes to see if cycling is an exercise that you even like.

 Secondly, Peloton’s exercise app isn’t only available to those with Peloton equipment; plus, it also includes many exercises that don’t involve the bike at all.
 Consider signing up for the app, exploring, and trying out a few classes to test whether the classes are a good fit.